hyperwallet/java-sdk/README.md

 Hyperwallet REST SDK (Beta)
 ===========================

-A library to manage users, transfer methods and payments through the Hyperwallet Rest V3 API For V4 Rest API, please use SDK V 2.x.x
+A library to manage users, transfer methods and payments through the Hyperwallet v3 API.

+Version 2.0.0 and higher are for use with Hyperwallet v4 API only.
+See [here|https://docs.hyperwallet.com/content/updates/v1/rest-api-v4] to learn about the differences between versions and the update process required to use REST API v4.

 Prerequisites
 ------------